edtechjeff/HowTo/HowTo/Imaging/DISM/Readme.md

 - Download ISO for Windows 11
     - Open up the ISO
     - go to sources
-    - copy the Install.WIM to the correct folder and adjusting to the name and path to where you want to extract, in our case it will be: f:\source\11\24H2
+    - copy the Install.WIM to the correct folder and adjusting to the name and path to where you want to copy the files to, in our case it will be: f:\source\11\24H2
 ---